 Cabell County Vaccine Information

-- No appointment is needed at either the Vaccine Center or Vaccine Drive Through.
+- No appointment is needed at the Vaccine Center.

 - Parental authorization is required for those under the age of 18.

-- Johnson and Johnson’s Janssen vaccine is only available at the COVID-19 Vaccine Center.
+- Pfizer, Modern, & Johnson and Johnson’s Janssen vaccine are available at the vaccine center.

 You can find additional vaccine locations at vaccines.gov.